 I found the few surviving pages of C. James Crysler’s WWII journal buried in a wooden trunk in his son’s basement – a choice man cave filled with old carpentry tools, hunting gear, a huge flat screen TV, one partially restored 8mm … Continue reading →

 “The Long Walk To China” – How C. James Crysler Joined The Legendary Flying Tigers – by Clifford Davids

 The following interview with C. James Crysler first appeared in the January 28, 1944 edition of the “Curtiss Wright-er,” the newsletter for the Curtiss-Wright Corp., maker of the rugged P-40 Warhawk.
-Although I never met the man himself, this tightly-charged interview paints the colorful … Continue reading →
+Although I never met Crysler, this interview paints the colorful portrait of … Continue reading →

 A Former Navy Attack Pilot Sets The Record Straight About His Father’s Service With The “Flying Tigers” – by Clifford Davids

 It’s funny how some stories just come knocking at your door.
 Ron Crysler played an important role in the aftermath of the April 4, 1977 crash of Southern Airways Flight 242, a story I have written about extensively.
 After the accident, … Continue reading →